 When we all think of the Fall season, the biggest indicator is the leaves changing.
 Ask anyone to pull out their phone or camera.
 I can almost guarantee that they have pictures of orange and yellow leaves changing from green on trees, whether in a large wooded area, along the highway, or even outside their local shopping center.

-This has been a stressful time over the past few months, without a doubt, with so much uncertainty and adaptation to a new normal, relaxing your mind.
+This has been a stressful time over the past year, without a doubt, with so much uncertainty and adaptation to a new normal, relaxing your mind.
 Do a quick online search or think back to a favorite walking trail near or around your home that will allow you to observe all the fall leaves on a beautiful day and practice social distancing.
-Whenever I go on a walk outdoors, especially in 2020, here are my top 5 must-haves (in addition to a mask, of course):
+Whenever I go on a walk outdoors, here are my top 5 must-haves.

 - Comfortable footwear is a must.
 No matter how long you plan to be walking, make sure to wear a nice pair of sneakers so you can really maximize the most out of your trip.